 - Applications Engineer (1)

 - No OfferNegative ExperienceEasy InterviewNo OfferNegative ExperienceEasy Interview

 I applied online.
 The process took 1+ week – interviewed at Universal Electronics (CA) (Santa Ana, CA).

 Typical interview process.
 I applied online, got a phone screen with basic rtos and c questions (volatile, process, thread, yada yada), then got invited on site.
 I was out of town so they flew me in.

 The interview consisted of 4 rounds, 3 tech and one behavioral. tech questions were pretty simple. binary search, linked list reverse, resume questions (lot of them).

 I was dropped off at the airport post interview.
 They didn't even ask if I was hungry or anything out of courtesy.
 It's been a month, and there has been no response from them.
 I thought I did well, but apparently not.
 But in any case, you expect atleast a courteous bye bye from them.
 Seemed unprofessional and not a particularly great place to work.
 But meh, I have better offers now.

-I applied through a recruiter and the process took 4+ weeks – interviewed at Universal Electronics (CA) in March 2013.
+I applied through a recruiter.
+The process took 4+ weeks – interviewed at Universal Electronics (CA) (Santa Ana, CA) in March 2013.

 I gave a thumbs down on the interview process simply because dealing with the recruiter was a very difficult and painful process.
 The other part of the interview with the hiring manager was professional and well run.

 - How much does it cost to manufacture a remote control?
-View Answer
+1 Answer